-The BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) [17], experimental setup consists of a set of global detectors and two spectrometer arms: Mid-Rapidity Spectrometer (MRS) that operates in the polar angle range from 30 to 90 degrees, and the Forward Spectrometer (FS) that operates in the range between 2.3 and 30 degrees.
-Global detectors can measure the global features of the collision like overall particle multiplicity and collision centrality, position of the collision vertex, and recently they provide also information on reaction plane orientation which is utilized in the azimuthal flow analysis.
-For the momentum measurements in the MRS we use two tracking devices and one dipol magnet.
-Particle identification (PID) is done by the Time of Flight (TOF) measurement and using Cherenkov detector C4.
-In the FS two Time Projection Chambers (TPC) and three Drift Chambers (DC) deliver particle track segments and for the momentum measurement we use three dipol magnets.
-The PID is provided by TOF measurements for low (TOF1) and medium (TOF2) particle momenta, and and the high momentum particles are identyfied by the Ring Imaging Cherenkov detector (RICH).
+The BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) [17], experimental setup consists of a set of global detectors and two spectrometer arms: a Mid-Rapidity Spectrometer (MRS) that operates in the polar angle range from 30 to 90 degrees, and a Forward Spectrometer (FS) that operates in the range between 2.3 and 30 degrees.
+Global detectors are used to measure the global features of the collision such as the overall particle multiplicity and collision centrality, position of the collision vertex and, more recently, information on the reaction plane orientation which can be used for azimuthal flow analysis.
+For the momentum measurements in the MRS we use two tracking devices and one dipole magnet.
+Particle identification (PID) is done by Time-of-Flight (TOF) measurement and by using threshold Cherenkov detector C4.
+In the FS two Time Projection Chambers (TPC) and three Drift Chambers (DC) deliver particle track segments to allow excellent momentum resolution using three dipole magnets.
+PID in the FS is provided by TOF measurements for low (TOF1) and medium (TOF2) particle momenta.
+High momentum particles are identified using a Ring Imaging Cherenkov detector (RICH).
 The BRAHMS PID ability is summarized in Table 1.